 4. Create a “detail cleaning” checklist.

 Cleaning a whole house or apartment is a big (and often stressful) job.
-It’s therefore easy to miss little details while you work—details that your landlord will probably immediately pick out during inspection.
-Prevent this from happening by making a detail cleaning checklist that contains all of the following tasks:
+It’s therefore easy to miss little details while you work—details that your landlord will probably immediately pick out during an inspection.
+Prevent this from happening by making a detailed cleaning checklist that contains all of the following tasks:

 -Clean and sanitize both the inside and outside of all appliances.
 Because your landlord owns your appliances, he or she will pay close attention to whether or not they’re still in “like new” condition.